ShanaDart73/escapeApp/lib/lanWangJiVsAlcohol/chapters/chapter6.md

 On the table, there was an open ledger, and in front of him, there were two men kneeling with their heads close to the floor, and slightly trembling in fear.
 These two were accountants of the LánlíngJīn sect.

-Without seeing it directly, Jīn Líng knew that the ledger had the emblem of his sect, and immediately understood the situation in front of him.
+Without seeing it directly, Jīn Líng knew that the ledger had the emblem of his sect and immediately understood the situation in front of him.

-He gestured to his underling to close the door, then, he angrily said, “You two, raise your heads!”
+He gestured to his underling to close the door, then he angrily said, “You two, raise your heads!”

 Those words were previously uttered by Jiāng Chéng, but the two accountants didn’t dare to look up at him.
 However, when they noticed that it was Jīn Líng, they hurriedly looked at him and began to beg for mercy, “Zōng-zhǔ, please spare us.
 We——”